 You know the phrase, “Because that’s the way we’ve always done it”?
 When people say that, I physically cringe and get a mental brain-freeze.
 They take pride in doing this thing and that thing that way because it fits their comfort zone.
 People stay in the same job for 15 years, never changing, and that’s okay for them while my meandering soul screams: STAGNATION!
 My Dad built railroad cars and was a union man for 38 years.
 But his job changed and evolved and he moved from plant to plant and in Dad’s personal life, he tried new things and learned different skills and continued to do so throughout his illness.

-I do, not picking on Pittsburgh, wonder if that love of routine is more ingrained on the east side of the Rockies.
+Not picking on Pittsburgh, I wonder if that love of routine is more ingrained on the east side of the Rockies.
 I didn’t experience this very often in southern California, Denver, or in Red Lodge, Montana.
 There was that one anomaly of a chap who’d live there his entire life and at 70 he had never gone to Yellowstone Park.

 And if that’s so, then what is it about some places that keep their residents making changes and taking chances?
 It becomes so much a part of who they are that in my decade in Montana, it seeped quietly into my being without any fanfare or related confusion.

 I live for adventure, for learning to do a new thing.

 Because I like security and stability as much as anyone, I like to press myself out of that comfort level and try new things, figure out what I can learn about the world around me and myself by advancing a step.
 There are events that I approach with trepidation and sleepless nights.
 I fear that I won’t measure up to what I’m trying or that I’ll be found out as a fraud.